 In other words … relationships are supposed to be about providing love while believing for it in return.

 Okay.
 What about that relationship we’re supposed to have with God?
 Is it supposed to be any different?

 Outside of “having God’s back,” which I’m pretty sure He doesn’t need, aren’t we supposed to be loving and respecting Him—treating Him as if life’s about Him and not us?

 Some of you just got tripped up by that question.
 I can feel it.
 (I’m kidding.
-I can’t feel it, because you haven’t been reading silently as I type this out loud.)
+I can’t actually feel it.)

 We humans are an oddly-thinking bunch.
 We’ll make sacrifices for many other people, because we believe they need us or need what we have.
 But because God already has everything, we think His position is that of the guy we should run to with demands and dissatisfaction.